Metal AM by means of L-PBF

 In case of sinter-based AM technologies a green part is printed.
 Through the subsequent process steps debinding and sintering the green part is transformed into a nearly dense (>96%) and fully metallic component.

 Cold Metal Fusion

 This method is performed on conventional SLS machines known from plastic 3D printing.
 After spreading a thin layer of a feedstock powder (metal powder + binder) in the build box, the binder is locally melted by a laser.
 No support structures are necessary during printing.
-Small series up to 500 parts are feasible.
+The process is suitable for the production of prototypes as well as for the series production of several thousand pieces.
 Currently, the following materials are available:

 - 316L (1.4404)